 The Weight Watchers diet system has been around since the 1960s.
 In 2015, major changes were made to take things like saturated fat, lean protein and exercise into account.
 The brand now also focuses on helping people incorporate healthy “feel good” activities into their lives, a new aspect of the support portion of the system.

-A diet that incorporates not just eating, but also exercise and small aspects of mental health into its program is bound to be effective, right?
-Let’s take a closer look at how Weight Watchers has managed to improve people’s lives for the better.
+A diet that incorporates not just eating, but also exercise and small aspects of mental health into its program is bound to produce positive Weight Watchers reviews, right?
+Let’s take a closer look at how Weight Watchers success stories have managed to improve people’s lives for the better.

 “I have been doing weight watchers since May 1st, 2016.
 I have lost total of 41 pounds and 58” between the chest-legs and stomach area.